-- High – any condition, device or practise which in connection with the water supply system has the potential to cause death.
+- High – any condition, device or practice which in connection with the water supply system has the potential to cause death.

 - Medium – any condition, device or practise which in connection with the water supply could endanger health.

-- Low – any condition, device or practise which in connection with the water supply system would constitute a nuisance but not endanger health or cause injury.
+- Low – any condition, device or practice which in connection with the water supply system would constitute a nuisance but not endanger health or cause injury.

 Where Backflow valves are to be fitted is divided into 3 areas:

 Individual – This is usually a certain piece of equipment or machine to be protected, so it does not contaminate the rest of the property. i.e. the lunchroom.

 Zone – This is a room or area within a property to be protected, so it does not contaminate the rest of the property. i.e. the lunchroom.